-The Bee Wild project, funded by the Heritage Lottery Fund, will help raise awareness of the importance of pollinator species, improve the habitat for them at Hawkwood Nursery, and provide lots of opportunities for people to get involved and gain new skills.
+The Bee Wild project, funded by The National Lottery Heritage Fund, will help raise awareness of the importance of pollinator species, improve the habitat for them at Hawkwood Nursery, and provide lots of opportunities for people to get involved and gain new skills.

 Hawkwood Nursery is already a haven for wildlife but the plan is to make it even better for pollinators.
 We will build beehives and bug hotels, improve flower meadow and deadwood habitats and create two ponds.
 We will also establish a green corridor linking the site with Epping Forest and create a ‘pollinator trail’ to enable people to see and learn about pollinating species.

 Volunteers will play a key role in the project, taking part in everything from beekeeping and surveying pollinators to meadow maintenance and tree care.

 We’re recruiting now for volunteers with a particular interest in biodiversity and seeing habitats improved for pollinators.
 There will be plenty of training opportunities linked to pollinator species, survey skills, planting schemes and much more.
 If you’re interested sign up for a volunteer induction here, or come along to our Open Day on Sunday 26 August 12-4pm.